NVIDIA/Fuser/csrc/serde/Serde.md

 **Implementation Notes:**
 1. Use `std::string` name to map to NvFuser operations.
-2. Since all functions in the factory have the same signature, we support additional arguments using `std::bind`.
+2. Since all functions in the factory have the same signature, we support additional arguments using lambdas.

 ```cpp
 template <class fn_type, class...
 Signature>